neos/neos-development-collection/TYPO3.Neos/Documentation/Operations/CommandLine.rst

     This command allows for adding a specific role to an existing user.

     Roles can optionally be specified as a comma separated list.
-For all roles provided by Neos, the role namespace "TYPO3.Neos:" can be omitted.
+For all roles provided by Neos, the role namespace "Neos.Neos:" can be omitted.

     If an authentication provider was specified, the user will be determined by an account identified by "username" related to the given provider.
 However, once a user has been found, the new role will be added to all